Skip to content

-How the AIP diet works
+How does the AIP diet work?

 In order to understand how the AIP diet works, we first need to understand autoimmunity.

-In autoimmune conditions, it is believed that a genetic weakness is triggered by an immune response to toxins such as food proteins leaking into the bloodstream through a compromised gut lining or chronic viral, bacterial, yeast, or parasitic infections.
+In autoimmune conditions, it is believed that a genetic weakness is triggered by an immune response to toxins such as food proteins leaking into the bloodstream through a compromised gut lining or chronic viral, bacterial, yeast, or parasitic infections

 All of these involve out-of-control inflammation which is an immune system trigger.
 This inflammatory-immune response can both cause and increase intestinal permeability — also known as leaky gut syndrome — further perpetuating the inflammatory-immune cycle.